Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Introduction

 \section{Introduction}

-As of 2021, the International Maritime Organization has significantly tightened the regulations regarding the $\text{NO}_\text{x}$ emission for ships operating in the Baltic and the North Sea waters \cite{AnnexVI}.
-This decision was justified by the fact that the international shipping sector is one of the strongest sources of anthropogenic emission of $\text{NO}_\text{x}$ - a substance harmful both to human health and ecology.
+The international shipping sector is one of the strongest sources of anthropogenic emission of $\text{NO}_\text{x}$ -- a substance that has a negative impact both on ecology and human health.
 The contribution of the shipping industry is estimated to vary from 15$\%$ to 35$\%$ worldwide \cite{crippa2018gridded, johansson2017global}, which leads to approximately 60,000 premature deaths annually \cite{corbett2007mortality}.
-And, while over the last 20 years the pollution produced by power plants, the industry sector, and cars has been constantly decreasing, the impact of maritime transport continues to grow fast \cite{boersma2015ships}.
+While over the last 20 years the pollution produced by power plants, the industry sector, and cars has been constantly decreasing, the impact of maritime transport continues to grow \cite{boersma2015ships}.
+This causes a big societal pressure, resulting in regulations \cite{AnnexVI} that put restrictions on emission levels that can be produced by individual ships.

-All methods currently used for ship compliance monitoring such as in-situ \cite{beecken2014airborne, mclaren2012survey}, on-board \cite{agrawal2008use}, and airborne platform-based \cite{van2016results} have several disadvantages: they all require close proximity to a ship, they are costly, and they do not allow ship compliance monitoring on a global scale.
-A potential solution to the problem is the application of remote sensing instruments \cite{scipper}, such as the TROPOMI/S5P satellite \cite{veefkind2012tropomi} that was launched in 2018.
-Studies \cite{georgoulias2020detection, kurchaba2021improving} show that traces of $\text{NO}_\text{2}$ plumes produced by individual ships can be manually distinguished on TROPOMI images.
+All methods currently used for ship emission monitoring such as in-situ \cite{beecken2014airborne, mclaren2012survey}, on-board \cite{agrawal2008use}, and airborne platform-based \cite{van2016results} have several disadvantages: they all require close proximity to a ship, they are costly, and they do not allow for monitoring on a global scale.
+A potential solution to the problem is the application of remote sensing instruments \cite{scipper}.
+Studies \cite{georgoulias2020detection, kurchaba2021improving} show that $\text{NO}_\text{2}$ traces of some individual ship plumes can be visually distinguished on images from the TROPOspheric Monitoring Instrument on board the Copernicus Sentinel 5 Precursor (TROPOMI/S5P) satellite \cite{veefkind2012tropomi} that was launched in 2018.

-The first step required for the development of a scalable automated remote sensing-based compliance monitoring system is an automated method for the evaluation of $\text{NO}_\text{x}$ emission produced by individual ships.
-However, due to extremely low signal-to-noise ratio, temporal sample rate (1 sample per day), and spatial resolution of the signal, along with the absence of ground truth, high risk of a plume signal interference with other -- often stronger -- sources, the problem is very challenging.